freerange/site/soups/weeknotes/week-208.snip.markdown

 ...it really was good though.

-If you haven't already, you should also read {l tom-ward,"Tom's"} post about [infinite sequences in Ruby](http://tomafro.net/2012/12/infinite-sequences-in-ruby), which contains some technical insights into how [Harmonia](https://harmonia.io) handles recurring events behind the scenes.
+If you haven't already, you should also read [Tom's](/tom-ward) post about [infinite sequences in Ruby](http://tomafro.net/2012/12/infinite-sequences-in-ruby), which contains some technical insights into how [Harmonia](https://harmonia.io) handles recurring events behind the scenes.

 So, enough with 2012. *Onwards to 2013*!